 If you are applying for a new ID card in Washington, but you are unable to provide proof of SSN, DOL requires you to submit documents verifying your residency.
 The Department of Licensing will accept home utility bills (gas, water, electric), a bank document or a motor vehicle title as proof of residency.
 Prior to submitting documents for ID card proving your address of residence, you will also need to sign a declaration and fill out a request form for an appointment with DOL to review your paperwork.
 Once your address is verified, you can receive your identification document.

-Note: You can provide DOL with a stand-alone document (for example, your WA driver's license, U.S. passport or a certificate of citizenship or naturalization), an A-list document (foreign passport, verification letter, federal or state employee card) or a B-list document (certified birth certificate, U.S. passport, valid U.S. visa) as proofs of identification.
+Note: You can provide DOL with a stand-alone document (for example, your valid Washington state driver’s license, U.S. passport or a certificate of citizenship or naturalization), an A-list document (foreign passport, verification letter, federal or state employee card) or a B-list document (certified birth certificate, U.S. passport, valid U.S. visa) as proofs of identification.

 The Washington ID Card Application Process

 State residents can apply for ID card credentials at a nearby driver licensing office in WA.
 Individuals requesting an enhanced identification card in WA, on the other hand, must visit an EDL/EID office to finalize the process.
 DOL provides WA new state ID card applicants with the option to fill out some of the documentation beforehand and pre-apply via the internet.
 Washington ID card applicants will not be eligible for this service if they do not have a WA residence street address.
-Other eligibility requirements may apply in addition.
-Those who are eligible to pre-apply will receive a confirmation ID number, which must be submitted to the driver licensing office.
+In addition, other eligibility requirements may apply.
+Those who are eligible to pre-apply will receive a confirmation number, which must be submitted to the driver licensing office.
 Other DMV ID card application steps include the following:

 - Visit a driver licensing branch or EDL/EID office.